 What Is the S&P 500?

-The S&P 500 — formally known as the Standard & Poor's 500 — is one of the most widely followed financial indexes in the world.
+The S&P 500, formally known as the Standard and Poor's 500, is one of the most widely followed financial indexes in the world.
 When financial media refer to "the market," they are almost always referring to movements in the S&P 500.
-It tracks the performance of 500 of the largest publicly traded companies in the United States and represents approximately 80% of the total value of the U.S. stock market.
-It is widely used as a benchmark for investment performance and as a reference point for understanding overall market trends.

 An index is not a tradable asset.
-It is a statistical measure that aggregates the price movements of multiple securities into a single value, allowing investors to assess how a segment of the market is performing at a glance.
+Rather, it is a statistical measure that aggregates the price movements of multiple securities into a single value, allowing investors to assess how a segment of the market is performing at a glance.

-The S&P 500 was introduced in its current form in 1957 by Standard & Poor's, a financial services company.
+Standard and Poor's introduced the S&P 500 in its current form in 1957.
 Its ticker symbol is SPX.
-The value of the index is expressed in points — not dollars.
+The value of the index is expressed in points, not dollars.
 When the S&P 500 is quoted at a given level, that number represents a weighted average of the prices of its constituent companies, adjusted by an internal factor.
 It is not a price tag.

-Because the index itself is not directly investable, exposure to the S&P 500 is typically achieved through financial instruments such as index funds or exchange-traded funds (ETFs) that replicate its composition.
+Because the index itself is not directly investable, investors typically gain exposure through index funds or exchange-traded funds (ETFs) that replicate its composition.

-Inclusion in the S&P 500 is determined by a committee at S&P Dow Jones Indices, based on a combination of quantitative criteria and qualitative judgment.
-To be eligible, a company generally must be headquartered in the United States, have a market capitalization above a defined threshold, report positive earnings over recent quarters, maintain sufficient liquidity, and have a meaningful public float.
+A committee at S&P Dow Jones Indices determines inclusion in the S&P 500, using a combination of quantitative criteria and qualitative judgment.
+To be eligible, a company generally must be headquartered in the United States, have a market capitalization above a defined threshold, and report positive earnings over recent quarters.
+It must also maintain sufficient liquidity and carry a meaningful public float.

-Beyond these criteria, the committee also evaluates whether a company contributes to sector representation within the index — ensuring the S&P 500 remains a balanced cross-section of the U.S. economy rather than a concentration of any single industry.
+The committee evaluates whether a company contributes to sector representation within the index, ensuring the S&P 500 remains a balanced cross-section of the U.S. economy.
+No single industry dominates the selection process.

-The index is reviewed regularly, and constituents may be added or removed to ensure it remains representative of the large-cap U.S. market.
-When a company is added, funds that track the index must purchase its shares, which can create short-term price movement in the newly included stock.
+The committee reviews the index regularly, adding and removing constituents to keep it representative of the large-cap U.S. market.
+When a company joins the index, funds that track it must buy its shares, which can create short-term price movement in the newly included stock.

-The S&P 500 uses a market-capitalization-weighted methodology.
-This means each company's influence on the index is proportional to its total market value — not its share price.
+The S&P 500 uses a market-capitalisation-weighted methodology.
+Each company's influence on the index is proportional to its total market value, not its share price.

-Market capitalization is calculated based on each company's freely traded shares — excluding shares held by insiders or subject to trading restrictions — multiplied by the current share price.
-This is known as float-adjusted market capitalization.
+Market capitalization is calculated using each company's freely traded shares, excluding shares held by insiders or subject to trading restrictions, multiplied by the current share price.
+This is known as float-adjusted market capitalisation.

-Companies with larger market capitalizations carry more weight, meaning their price movements have a greater effect on the index as a whole.
+Companies with larger market capitalisations carry more weight, meaning their price movements have a greater effect on the index as a whole.
 For example, a company whose float-adjusted market cap represents 5% of the index's total will move the index five times more than a company representing 1%.
-A small number of the largest companies in the index can therefore have an outsized influence on its overall direction.
+As of early 2026, the ten largest companies account for more than one-third of the index's total value, with technology companies dominating the top positions, according to S&P Dow Jones Indices.

-The index value is derived by summing the float-adjusted market capitalizations of all constituent companies and dividing by an internal adjustment factor known as the divisor.
-The divisor is periodically updated to account for corporate events such as stock splits or changes in index composition, ensuring that such events do not artificially distort the index level.
+A calculation known as the divisor converts the sum of all float-adjusted market capitalisations into the index's point value.
+S&P periodically updates the divisor to account for corporate events such as stock splits or changes in index composition, ensuring those events do not artificially distort the index level.

 The S&P 500 serves three main functions in financial markets.